cbrown1/arrow1/README.md

 # arrow1

-Play and record multi-channel audio using jack.
+Play and record multi-channel audio using Jack.

 ## Prerequisites